rtCamp/Frappe-Manager/docs/commands/delete.md

 Delete a bench and optionally its database from global-db service.

-This command removes the bench directory, containers, and all associated data.
+Removes the bench directory, containers, and associated data.
+Use --yes to avoid confirmation prompts.
-By default, asks for confirmation before deletion.
-Use --yes to skip confirmation.
-Optionally delete the bench's database from the global-db service with --delete-db-from-global-db.

 **Usage**: